 What is NHS Continuing Healthcare funding?

 NHS Continuing Healthcare funding is a resource that pays for all care costs for anyone who is deemed to have a ‘primary health need’.
-However, many people don’t realise that the NHS could potentially pay the full cost of care fees if they have a ‘primary health need and so they miss out on this funding.
+However, many people don’t realise that the NHS could potentially pay the full cost of care fees if they have a primary health need and so they miss out on this funding.
 It is personal health and social care arranged and funded by NHS Clinical Commissioning Groups (CCGs), regardless of whether a person is in a residential or nursing facility or at home.
-NHS Continuing Healthcare covers all those care needs that arise because of continuing healthcare needs.
+NHS Continuing Healthcare covers all those care requirements that arise caused by a primary health need.

 Is there a means test for NHS Continuing Healthcare?

-No, there isn’t – unlike local authority funding for social care.
-Eligibility for NHS Continuing Healthcare does not depend on your savings or whether you own property.
+NHS Continuing Healthcare is not means-tested – unlike local authority funding for social care.
+Your eligibility for NHS Continuing Healthcare does not depend on your savings or whether you own property.
 It is paid according to need, regardless of your personal assets or income.

 Could I be eligible for NHS Continuing Healthcare?

 The Court of Appeal case known as ‘Coughlan’ clarified the law on eligibility for NHS Continuing Healthcare funding.
 Since 2007, there has also been a National Framework on NHS Continuing Healthcare in place, including The Care Act 2014 that provides standardised guidance to CCGs.
 However, there is still wide disagreement about what constitutes a primary health need.
 Many people are wrongly paying substantial care home bills, despite living with the devastating effects of health issues such as Alzheimer’s disease and other forms of dementia, Multiple Sclerosis, Parkinson’s disease, the effects of stroke and cancer.

 How is eligibility for NHS Continuing Healthcare assessed?

 In standard cases (which aren’t ‘fast-tracked’), a ‘multi-disciplinary team’ of appropriately trained health and social care professionals should carry out the NHS Continuing Healthcare assessment.
 There are usually two stages.
-(The exception is where a person has a rapidly deteriorating condition, which may be entering a terminal phase.
-In this case a Fast Track Pathway Tool is designed for use by ‘an appropriate clinician’.)